Chapstick on Driver Face: Is It Legal?

 Final Words on Using Chapstick on Your Driver

-As you can see, using chapstick on a driver face is an interesting concept that has gained popularity among some golfers.
+As you can see, using chapstick on a driver’s face is a concept that has gained popularity among some golfers.

-Ultimately, whether or not to use chapstick on a driver face is a personal choice that each golfer must make for themselves.
+Ultimately, whether or not to use chapstick on a driver’s face is a personal choice that each golfer must make.

 It’s important to remember that golf is a game of skill, and the best way to improve is through practice, dedication, and hard work.